 The average age of vehicles on American roads today recently reached an all-time high of 11.4 years, according to Polk market research.
 It’s been climbing steadily (the average was only 9.6 years in 2002), and Polk projects it will continue to rise.
 Today’s vehicles are built better than ever, and with proper maintenance and care, they can endure a long time.
 With older vehicles on the road, though, proper preventive maintenance is more important than ever — especially when preparing for long summer road trips.
 You don’t want to be far from home with a vehicle full of luggage and kids when something on the vehicle wears out or fails due to age.
 So follow these summer vehicle tips to keep your ride running right, beat the heat and conquer the miles ahead.

 Driving through summer showers with dirty or old wiper blades is neither fun nor safe.
 When you’re washing those bugs off the windshield with the gas station squeegee, take another moment to run a paper towel over your wiper blades to clean off gunk and grime.
-Check them for cracks and tears in the blades, and be sure to replace them at the interval specified by your vehicle manufacturer’s recommendation.
+Check your car's wiper blades for cracks and tears, and be sure to replace them at the interval specified by your vehicle manufacturer’s recommendation.
 Or ask your service technician to take a look the next time you’re at Jiffy Lube®.

 Check the pressure and wear on your tires regularly, while also rotating and balancing them.
 Overinflated or underinflated tires can weaken your tires’ inner structure, cause uneven tread wear, and impact your gas mileage.
 You can find the proper tire pressure in your owner's manual or on a decal, often located in your vehicle's door jamb.
 For the most accurate reading, check the pressure when the tire is cold or at air temperature.
 Be sure to check the spare too!
 We can do this while you’re at Jiffy Lube®, but it’s best if you check the pressure weekly during your extended summer driving.